MichaelCurrin/machine-learning-server/docs/api.md

     * _Optional_:
         * None
 * **Reply on success**:
-    * Return an HTTP _400_ status and a dictionary response including valid plugin names can be used on the [Plugin endpoint](#plugin-endpoint) classify service.
+    * Return an HTTP _200_ status and a dictionary response including valid names for configured plugins, which can used on the [Plugin endpoint](#plugin-endpoint) classify service.

 ## Plugin endpoint